Joanna Bruck: Career

-She has received research funding form the British Academy.
+She has received research funding from the British Academy.
 In 1999 she co-established the Bronze Age Forum with Stuart Needham.
 She was previously editor of PAST, the newsletter of the Prehistoric Society.
 Bruck is on the editorial board of Archaeological Dialogues and vice president of the Prehistoric Society.

+In 2023 she was elected a Member of the Royal Irish Academy (MRIA).
+In 2025, she was elected an International Fellow of the British Academy (FBA).